INN/doubleclick-for-wp/docs/Targeting.md

 	> eg. target the url [example.com/?**movie=12**](http://example.com/news/) with the targeting string 'p:12'

 __Warning__: Targeting strings are limited to 40 characters long by DFP.
 Targeting URLIs or domains longer than that will result in error.

+This plugin uses `jQuery.dfp.js`, which provides [a number of other targeting parameters](https://github.com/coop182/jquery.dfp.js#default-url-targeting).

 * * *